22 Questions to Ask Before Accepting a Job Offer

 15. How Many People Are on My Team?

-If you’ll be part of a smaller team, this can indicate that your role may be newer or is one that is specialized within the company, though it can also mean a higher chance of tight-knit team and manager relationships.
+If you’ll be part of a small team, this can indicate that your role may be newer or is one that is specialized within the company, though it can also mean a higher chance of tight-knit team and manager relationships.

 16. How Is Work Divided Among the Team?